 Adding Columns to a Table

-Acontains a collection of objects referenced by the Columns property of the table.
+A DataTable contains a collection of DataColumn objects referenced by the Columns property of the table.
 This collection of columns, along with any constraints, defines the schema, or structure, of the table.

 The following example adds four columns to a DataTable.

 In the example, notice that the properties for the CustID column are set to not allow DBNull values and to constrain values to be unique.
 However, if you define the CustID column as the primary key column of the table, the AllowDBNull property will automatically be set to false and the Unique property will automatically be set to true.
-For more information, see.
+For more information, see Defining a Primary Key for a Table.

 If a column name is not supplied for a column, the column is given an incremental default name of ColumnN, starting with "Column1", when it is added to the DataColumnCollection.
 We recommend that you avoid the naming convention of "ColumnN" when you supply a column name, because the name you supply may conflict with an existing default column name in the DataColumnCollection.
 If the supplied name already exists, an exception is thrown.